pitfail/pitfail-reports/report2/report2.rst

 makes use of portfolio class and call the function to update the user profile.Because we expect asynchronous requests there is a possibility that by the time a SellStock is completely executed there can be another asynchronous call from some other client interface by the same user.
-Such a situation is handled by throwing back an exception message “You dont own this stock” and
+Such a situation is handled by throwing back an exception message "You dont own this stock" and
 corresponding appropriate message back to the user.Currently, we sell off all the corresponding stocks.
 In the future, we do plan to give user an option of amount of volume he wants to sell off.